knotsanimation/rez_dev_infrastructure/installing/windows/README.md

 ### Steps

-- Open a new powershell terminal session **with Administrator permissions**.
+- Open a new powershell terminal session.
 - Allow execution of powersheel scripts if not already :
     ```powershell
     > Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process